-The implementation profiles for File Transfer, File Access and Management correspond to the profiles of SPAG (Standards Promotion and Application Group) in Europe, so that interworking will be possible.
-Those profiles are described in the 'Guide to the Use of Standards' (GUS); they will also be the basis for the Functional Standards as defined by CEN/CENELEC (Comite Europeenne de Normalization).
+The Implementation Profiles for File Transfer, File Access and Management correspond to the Profiles of SPAG (Standards Promotion and Application Group) in Europe, so that interworking will be possible.
+Those Profiles are described in the 'Guide to the Use of Standards' (GUS); they are the basis for the Functional Standards as defined by CEN/CENELEC (Comite Europeenne de Normalization).